 That sounds harsh but it is the truth.
+At times your writing will be really good.
+At other times . . .
 Your story won’t sound like it did in your head, which was brilliant.
-It may sound boring.
+It might not sound all that good.
 It might not have gone where you thought it would.
-Accept this step.
+Accept this step, it is part of the writing journey.
 You have to write badly so you can write goodly (okay I know that’s not a word and my mom would give me heck for using it but you get the point).
 It truly is in the rewrites that any writer makes a story or an article or a book worth reading.

 3. Forget the rules

 English has a lot of rules.
-Depending on what you’re writing there can be a number of rules to follow to make your story or message compelling.
-And at some point you will need to apply those.
-But not when you are starting out.
-The rules or worrying about the rules – does a adjective come before a noun or can I use it as a noun?
-Don’t worry about that stuff.
+Forget them while writing your first draft.
+The rules or worrying about the rules—does a adjective come before a noun or can I use it as a noun?
+Is that how that’s spelled?
+Does a comma go here?—don’t worry about that stuff.
 Write your story.
-When you have it written and then you’ve done the rewrites to make it a good story, then you can ask for help from an editor, in regards to all the English rules.
+Once its written and you’ve done the rewrites to make it a good story, then you can add the punctuation, the sentence structure, the . . . whatever it needs to prepare it to be published.

 4. You won’t write like the greats

-It’s true, you won’t write like those authors who are read and revered.
+It’s true, you won’t write like those authors you read and revere.
 At least not to start with.
 But then neither did they.
 They had to work at their craft before they got really good at it.
 They put in the time.
-And so do you need to.
+You do to.

 5. Write for the love of it

 Write.
 Just write.
 Don’t even worry about whether it is the right story . . . that you’re the right person . . . that it doesn’t sound like you thought it would . . . that it didn’t go where you thought it would . . . what will others think . . .
 Just write.
 Your story is important to tell.